ArmDeveloperEcosystem/workshop-ai-gke/README.md

 ## 5. Test AI

-TODO Michael: Find a sample image and put it in a publicly available url?

 Let's run a curl command on our pod and double check everything works:

 <ql-code-block templated bash>